plackyhacker/plackyhacker.github.io/classes/use-after-free.md

 # Virtual Function Tables (vftables)

-A vftable is a lookup table used in C++ to support polymorphism.
+A vftable is a lookup table used in C++ to support polymorphism and is created whenever a class implements virtual functions.
 It stores pointers to virtual functions of a class, allowing objects to dynamically resolve function calls at runtime based on their actual type.

 Each class with virtual functions has a vftable, and objects of that class store a pointer to it.
 When a virtual function is called, the vftable is used to find and execute the correct implementation for the object's type.
 This mechanism enables dynamic dispatch, a key feature of object-oriented programming.

 # Virtual Pointers (vpointers)

+So what has all this got to do with code execution on a UaF bug in VMWare, let's look at that next.

 # The Use After Silence Bug